 - Axicabtagene ciloleucel (Yescarta®): a CD19-targeting CAR T cell immunotherapy; approved for subsets of patients with non-Hodgkin lymphoma or follicular lymphoma

 - Tisagenlecleucel (Kyrmriah®): a CD19-targeting CAR T cell immunotherapy; approved for subsets of children and young adult patients with acute lymphoblastic leukemia (ALL)

-New immunotherapies are currently being tested in lymphoma clinical trials and several have shown impressive results for both children and adults.
+New immunotherapies for lymphoma are currently being tested in clinical trials and several have shown impressive results for both children and adults.

 Find a lymphoma clinical trial

 Since 1953, the Cancer Research Institute has dedicated more than $24 million in funding to develop and discover immunotherapies that can treat blood cancers, including lymphoma.
-CRI-funded scientists are dedicated to discovering more about the causation and immunotherapeutic treatment of Hodgkin and non-Hodgkin lymphoma across all subtypes and stages.
+CRI-funded scientists are dedicated to discovering more about the causes and immunotherapeutic treatment of Hodgkin and non-Hodgkin lymphoma across all subtypes and stages.
 Examples of our impact on lymphoma include:

 - Jordan Gutterman, a CRI grantee and a member of the Scientific Advisory Council, and colleagues in 1980 reported the first demonstration of the ability of alpha interferon to induce regression of metastatic solid tumors and consistent remissions of blood cancers (lymphoma, breast cancer, and multiple myeloma).

-- In 2000, Louis M. Staudt, a CRI investigator, and colleagues used DNA microarrays to conduct a systematic characterization of gene expression in diffuse large B cell lymphomas (DLBCL), and demonstrated that the molecular classification of tumors on the basis of gene expression can thus identify previously undetected and clinically significant subtypes of cancer.
+- In 2000, Louis M. Staudt, a CRI investigator, and colleagues used DNA microarrays to conduct a systematic characterization of gene expression in diffuse large B cell lymphomas, and demonstrated that the molecular classification of tumors on the basis of gene expression can thus identify previously undetected and clinically significant subtypes of cancer.

 - Micromet (now Amgen), building on the work of Gert Riethmuller (a member of the CRI Scientific Advisory Council), developed a recombinant antibody fragment that is bispecific (bispecific T cell engager, BiTE) designed to target the CD19 antigen on B cell lymphoma and the CD3 antigen on T cells, effectively using the T cells to kill the lymphoma cells.